willy3087/MCP-connect/README.md

 The Model Context Protocol (MCP) introduced by Anthropic is cool.
 However, most MCP servers are built on Stdio transport, which, while excellent for accessing local resources, limits their use in cloud-based applications.

-MCP connect is a tiny tool that is created to solve this problem:
+MCP Connect is a tiny tool that is created to solve this problem:

 - **Cloud Integration**: Enables cloud-based AI services to interact with local Stdio based MCP servers
 - **Protocol Translation**: Converts HTTP/HTTPS requests to Stdio communication
 - **Security**: Provides secure access to local resources while maintaining control
 - **Flexibility**: Supports various MCP servers without modifying their implementation
-- **Easy to use**: Just run the bridge and the MCP server, zero modification to the MCP server
+- **Easy to use**: Just run MCP Connect locally, zero modification to the MCP server
 - **Tunnel**: Built-in support for Ngrok tunnel

 By bridging this gap, we can leverage the full potential of local MCP tools in cloud-based AI applications without compromising on security.